Choosing a cloud hosting vendor is tricky.

 Get cloud help, now.

-We let you access the same technology we use.
+We let you access the same cloud hosting technology we use.

 We built an environment based on world-class technology through partnerships including; VMware, Cisco, and EMC.
 Not some proprietary technology that locks you in.
 This lets you use the same tools you already have experience with and access the full breadth of our capabilities.